willthames/octopress/source/_posts/2012-09-17-glasshouse-50km.markdown

 for a few hundred metres, there were no more fast kms after that.
 Occasionally I'd round a corner to get a blast of heat.

-{% img img-polaroid /images/beerwah2.jpg View from road below Glasshouse Mountains scenic lookout %}
+{% img img-thumbnail /images/beerwah2.jpg View from road below Glasshouse Mountains scenic lookout %}

 At checkpoint 2 it was good to take some water on again for the last 5km or so.
 There were some tough times but I bumped into a couple of people on the way